bevyengine/bevy-website/content/learn/book/contributing/code/_index.md

 long_title = "Contributing Code"
 +++

 We will expand this section in the near future with more information.
-For now, <a href="https://github.com/bevyengine/bevy" target="_blank">check out the Bevy GitHub repo</a>.
+For now, [check out the Bevy GitHub repo](https://github.com/bevyengine/bevy).